Taking Care of Your Brain Health While Eating a Vegan Diet

 We live in a new world with a growing emphasis on clean living, eating fewer animal products and being more environmentally friendly.
 It can be difficult to know what is ethical and what is required nutritionally when it comes to our diets.

-Anaemia is a low level of red blood cells which can impair learning, concentration, foetal brain development and severely reduces energy levels.
-Aside from feeling exhausted all the time and out of breath, anaemia may cause issues with fertility and places a woman into a high-risk category during pregnancy.
+Anaemia is a low level of red blood cells.
+Anaemia can impair learning, concentration, foetal brain development and severely reduces energy levels.
+Aside from feeling exhausted all the time and out of breath.
+Anaemia may cause issues with fertility and places a woman into a high-risk category during pregnancy.

 The risk for a pregnant woman with anaemia is that if she loses a lot of blood during childbirth, she may need a blood transfusion.

 The World Health Organisation reports that globally 24.8% of people are iron deficient and 41.8% of pregnant women.
-In recognition of these deficiencies in many diets, NaturoBest has developed a high-quality iron supplement with co-factors folate, vitamins B12 and C and the addition choline for extra brain support.
+In recognition of these deficiencies in many diets, NaturoBest has developed a high-quality iron supplement with co-factors.
+Co-factors such as folate, vitamins B12 and C and the addition choline for extra brain support.

 Choline is another essential nutrient, predominantly found in animal proteins, such as fish, meat, liver and eggs.
-It is an essential nutrient that is required for normal body functioning and plays a key role in memory and brain function.
+It is an essential nutrient that is required for normal body functioning.
+Choline plays a key role in memory and brain function.

 Choline is particularly important during pregnancy for optimal foetal development, during breastfeeding and in the first two years of life.
 It has long been recognised that choline is particularly important in early brain development.
 It has been proposed in research that a diet deficient in choline during pregnancy may affect lifelong memory function in the baby.

-To get sufficient choline from the diet, you need to eat a diet rich in eggs, liver, fish, nuts, or legumes such as kidney beans and vegetables such as brussels sprouts and broccoli in very high quantities.
+To get sufficient choline from the diet, you need to eat various foods.
+A diet rich in choline includes foods such as eggs, liver, fish or nuts.
+Other high choline foods include legumes such as kidney beans and vegetables such as brussels sprouts/broccoli in very high quantities.

 The RDI of choline in pregnancy is 440mg and this amount increases to 550mg during breastfeeding.
 To obtain this level of choline from her diet, a woman needs to consume 3 large eggs and drink 3 large glasses of milk every single day.
 That may be feasible for many women who can tolerate dairy and eggs but for those who are intolerant or vegan, this can be challenging.